pranjalsinha1965/Class_Assignment/README.md

 5. Declare two variables myAge and yourAge and assign them initial values and log to the browser console.

 Day-3

-Day-3 Assignment
+1. Create a file and declare variables and assign string, boolean, undefined and null data types
-Create a file and declare variables and assign string, boolean, undefined and null data types Create file and use the JavaScript typeof operator to check different data types.
+2. Create file and use the JavaScript typeof operator to check different data types.
 Check the data type of each variable DEADLINE - EOD (5PM)